How to Fight Menopausal Weight Gain

 So just how much weight are we talking about here?

 On average, women on the other side of menopause can gain four to six pounds over three years, says Jacobson.
 Menopause also changes where you carry weight: Before menopause, any surplus typically heads to the hips and thighs.
-Post-menopause, you’ll see it on your stomach, says Dr. Wendy Wolfman, director of the Menopause and Premature Ovarian Insufficiency Clinics at Mount Sinai Hospital in Toronto.
+Post-menopause, you’ll see it on your stomach, says Dr. Wendy Wolfman, director of the Menopause and Premature Ovarian Insufficiency clinics at Mount Sinai Hospital in Toronto.

 Related: What They Don’t Tell You About Perimenopause